Mysteries of the Rosary

 In this guide, you will find each set of rosary mysteries explained, with their prayers, Scripture passages, and meditations.
 By praying the mysteries with attention and love, we open ourselves to God’s grace, strengthen our faith, and grow in holiness, ready to meet the Lord in His kingdom.

-The rosary mysteries are moments from the life of Jesus and Mary that the faithful meditate upon while praying the Rosary.
-Each mystery is an event in salvation history, an account of God’s work in the world that draws people into His kingdom.
+The Mysteries of the Rosary are twenty events from the lives of Jesus and Mary that the faithful meditate upon while praying the Rosary.
+They are grouped into four sets — the Joyful, Sorrowful, Glorious, and Luminous Mysteries — with five mysteries in each set.
+Every mystery is an event in salvation history, an account of God’s work in the world that draws people into His kingdom.
 They are not only memories from the Bible, but living realities in which Christ and His Blessed Mother still act through grace.

 In the Rosary, prayer and meditation are joined.
 The repeated prayers—especially the Hail Mary—become a steady rhythm, allowing the heart to focus on the mystery at hand.
 By entering into each mystery, we walk with Mary and see the life of Jesus through her eyes.
 We are invited to grow in faith, to love the Lord more deeply, and to desire heaven above all things.

-The Church organizes the Rosary into four sets of mysteries: the joyful mysteries, the sorrowful mysteries, the glorious mysteries, and the luminous mysteries.
+The Church organizes the Rosary into four sets of mysteries: the Joyful Mysteries, the Sorrowful Mysteries, the Glorious Mysteries, and the Luminous Mysteries.
 Each set contains five individual mysteries.
 These are prayed on specific days of the week, so that over time, we reflect on the entire Gospel.
-The glorious mysteries celebrate Christ’s victory; the luminous mysteries reveals His public ministry; the joyful and sorrowful mysteries show His coming among us and His sacrifice for the salvation of the world.
+The Glorious mysteries celebrate Christ’s victory; the Luminous Mysteries reveal His public ministry; the joyful and Sorrowful mysteries show His coming among us and His sacrifice for the salvation of the world.

 The Four Sets of Mysteries